JCMexplains/writing-for-success-2023/textbook.md

 in her Foundations of Education course, and she realized that she could control how she handled her weekly writing assignments.
-At 20 percent of her course grade, she reasoned, those assignments might mean the difference between a C and a B or between a B and an A.
+At 20 percent of her course grade, she reasoned, those assignments might mean the difference between a B and an A.

 By planning carefully and following through on her daily and weekly goals, Crystal was able to fulfill one of her goals for the semester.